 When: April 26th - May 3rd, 2015

-around the nation.
+This is a very worthwhile and intensive training program that has benefited many public and private freight stakeholders from around the nation.
 The training will take place in and around the New Brunswick, NJ area.

 For more information, please access the 2015 Freight Academy website HERE